-- 1. Exercise good manners, caution and consideration for other people. - Follow the directions of the bus driver; his/her primary concern is for your safety. - 3.
-Identify yourself upon request. - 4.
-Students may be assigned a seat by the driver. - 5.
+- Exercise good manners, caution and consideration for other people. - 2.
+Follow the directions of the bus driver; his/her primary concern is for your safety. - 3.
+Identify yourself upon request.
+State both your first name and last name when asked. - 4.
+The driver may assign students a seat. - 5.
 Students must not have anything in their possession that may cause injury to another. - 6.
-Students eligible for transportation must use the bus stop closest to their home. - Students must ride their assigned bus unless presenting a note to the driver from their parent/guardian that has been initialed by the principal. - 8.
-Stay out of the danger zone at all times. - 9.
-Proper classroom behavior is expected of all students while walking to and waiting for the bus. - 10.
+Students eligible for transportation must use the bus stop closest to their home. - Students must ride their assigned bus unless presenting a note to the driver from their parent/guardian that has been initialed by the principal or his/her designee. - 8.
+Proper classroom behavior is expected of all students while walking to and waiting for the bus. - 9.
 Buses will shut their doors at departure time at school.
-No tardy stuwritten note along with the person who is signing the student out, and the adult signing the child out must provide identification to the office staff.
-Students who return during the school day will sign in at the office prior to returning to class.
+No tardy